neo-ai/neo-ai-dlr/demo/aisage/README.md

 1  car [6.
 0.9542924  0.6018397  0.13442558 0.89551395 0.29527432]
 2  dog [11.
 0.8844297   0.14165549  0.38350004  0.40806746  0.9418139 ]
 ```
-To display the image with boundary boxes uncomment two last line in the script
+To display the image with boundary boxes uncomment two last lines in the script